The best cheap printers of 2022 prove that you don't need to spend a small fortune if you're looking to do some printing out in your home office.

+We've compared these printers across various aspects, like the price, print speed, print quality, design, ease of installation, and color fidelity, among other aspects.
 One important thing to keep in mind when buying a cheap printer is that some manufacturers lower the price of the printer to entice people to buy, but keep the price of its consumables (such as ink cartridges) high, making their money back that way.
 This means some apparently cheap printers end up being quite expensive over the course of their lifetimes.
 We've kept this in mind while compiling this list of the best cheap printers.

 One other thing to note is that due to more people than ever working from home, some of these printers are out of stock, so check out our constantly-updated stock checker below for some great alternatives that you can buy today.

-Being as small and inexpensive as an inkjet, yet with all the speed, economy and consistency of a laser, the LaserJet Pro M15w is in many ways the ideal cheap printer.
+Being as small and inexpensive as an inkjet, yet with all the speed, economy, and consistency of a laser, the LaserJet Pro M15w is in many ways the ideal cheap printer.
+The LaserJet Pro M15w can print a thousand documents consistently and quickly on a single toner cartridge.
 It manages to hold one hundred sheets of paper and print on them at the respectable rate of 19ppm.
-There’s no duplex mode, sadly, and no display, but at this price it’s hard to argue.
+There’s no duplex mode, sadly, and no display, but at this price, it’s hard to argue.

 Read the full review: HP LaserJet Pro M15w